Aksel488/assignment2/README.md

 ```

-we chose regression becasue we wanted a line that we could easily read. with this we can see a good estimate over a longer time.
+we chose regression becasue we wanted a line that we could easily read. with this we can see a estimate over a longer time.